 The 1966-1967 Egger-Bahn product line brochure included a brief profile on the model trains, slot cars, and the Lectron System.
 The above graphic from the original brochure was provided by Ruud Wittekoek who currently resides in the Netherlands.
 He is an Egger-Bahn enthusiast and a noted authority on its products.
 Mr. Wittekoek runs an online sales clearing house devoted to narrow gauge toy trains and was a part of the original 2003 Egger-Bahn reboot team.

 As a bit of trivia, according to Rolf Nitzsche, the boy actor in the blue turtleneck is Hansi Kraus who worked for the Constantin Film company.
+The older gentleman in the photo on the left is none other than Waldfried Barthel!

 In addition to trains, Dr. Egger was also passionate about boats and he designed a plastic model under the brand Egger-Schiffe (boats).
 The N Scale 1/160 Steam Ship ‘Rio Magdelana‘ was a wonderfully detailed model and had some unique features to it including a supporting system of clear underwater rails which would allow the boat to move in real water.
 The photo on the left shows Dr. Egger with his beloved steam ship model.
-This is a unique photo from the private collection of Ruud Wittekoek.
+This is a unique photo from the private photo collection of Mr. Wittekoek.

 All the parts showing the level of detail that this model had.